jabney/containers.js/README.md

 ###Priority Queue

 This container adds and removes items via `insert` and `remove`.
-The main difference between this and other containers is that `priorityQueue` removes items based on a sort order, defined semantically as, "the lowest priority item".
+The main difference between this and other containers is that `priorityQueue` removes items based on a sort order, defined semantically as, "the highest priority item".

 ```javascript
 // Create a priorityQueue.